NetSim Astra

 - Terrain attenuation from ESA WorldCover land classes

-- From 0.5 dB over water to 8 dB in built-up areas
+- Defaults from 0.5 dB over water to 8 dB in built-up areas

 - Applied per ground point in coverage grids